Tonie-NG/Quiz-App/README.md

 # Quiz-App
 A simple quiz App created using JavaScript

-This is a Simple projectr created with HTML, CSS and Javascript.
+This is a Quiz App Project created with HTML, CSS and Javascript.